 The 2010 Virginia Energy Plan assesses the state’s energy picture through an examination of the state’s primary energy sources: electricity, coal, nuclear, natural gas, renewables, and petroleum.
 The plan recommends actions to meet several key goals:

 - Grow both traditional and alternative energy production, jobs and investment.

 - Increase the use of conservation and efficiency.

 - Expand public education about Virginia’s energy production and consumption, its effect on our economy, and how Virginians can use energy more efficiently.

 - Maximize the investment in clean energy research and development through the work of the Universities Clean Energy Development and Economic Stimulus Foundation.

 Virginia’s energy environment is complex and dynamic.
-This will require that this plan be revised periodically over the next four years in order to stay on target meeting Governor McDonnell’s goal to make Virginia the Energy Capital of the East Coast.
-We are looking forward to hearing input as we complete these updates.
-Please send comments here.
+This will require that the Virginai Energy Plan be revised periodically in order to stay on target meeting the Governor's energy goals.

 Please send any comments regarding the Virginia Energy Plan here.